 As soon as new candidates get on-board, the next step for the HR is to ensure that they undergo felicitous training.
 Many organisations make their employees apply for certifications so that they can learn more about the job.
 Further, performance management is another key area where HRs spend most of their time to conduct fair evaluations.
 It sounds this cumbersome and time-consuming, no wonder how much time is actually lost in implementing all of it.

 In the end, it’s all about managing and recording the progress to assist the candidates better.
-Blockchain can totally facilitate the process and create indisputable records in no time.
+Blockchain in HR can totally facilitate the process and create indisputable records in no time.
 Towards the end of year before the performance management cycles, the HRs, team leads and managers can make use of this recorded data to plan just appraisals.

 Blockchain, therefore, works wonders